AthalyaBaddem/AthalyaBaddem/README.md

 <h1 align="center">Hi 👋, I'm Baddem Athalya</h1>
 <h3 align="center">High Motivated 4th-year B.Tech student in Information Technology with a 9.0 CGPA and strong foundation in programming, data structures.
 Experienced in building responsive web applications using HTML, CSS, Bootstrap, and MySQL.
 Completed real-time projects involving user validation and dynamic interfaces.
 Currently upskilling through NxtWave’s CCBP 4.0 Academy.
 Eager to contribute to innovative projects and grow in collaborative tech environments</h3>

-- 🔭 I’m currently working on [Building responsive web applications with a focus on secure user input and dynamic interfaces; currently learning advanced programming concepts through NxtWave’s CCBP 4.0 Academy.](Building responsive web applications with a focus on secure user input and dynamic interfaces; currently learning advanced programming concepts through NxtWave’s CCBP 4.0 Academy.)
+- 🔭 I’m currently working on Building responsive web applications with a focus on secure user input and dynamic interfaces; currently learning advanced programming concepts through NxtWave’s CCBP 4.0 Academy Building responsive web applications with a focus on secure user input and dynamic interfaces; currently learning advanced programming concepts through NxtWave’s CCBP 4.0 Academy

 - 🌱 I’m currently learning ** Advanced programming (C, Python, Java), data structures, and web technologies (HTML, CSS, Bootstrap) — also strengthening project management and performance optimization skills.**

-- 👯 I’m looking for Internships [Opportunities to work on innovative web development projects, internships, and collaborative tech environments where I can apply and expand my skills.](Opportunities to work on innovative web development projects, internships, and collaborative tech environments where I can apply and expand my skills.)
+- 👯 I’m looking for Internships Opportunities to work on innovative web development projects, internships, and collaborative tech environments where I can apply and expand my skills.(Opportunities to work on innovative web development projects, internships, and collaborative tech environments where I can apply and expand my skills.)

 - 👨‍💻 All of my projects are available at [https://github.com/AthalyaBaddem](https://github.com/AthalyaBaddem)